 - Surgical Errors: A surgical error can serve as the basis for a medical malpractice lawsuit if your surgeon acted negligently and performed the surgery below the accepted standard of care, causing you harm.

 - Wrongful Death: Maybe a loved one died because a doctor failed to diagnose a life-threatening condition in time.
 Or maybe a surgeon made a mistake during an operative procedure.
 Whatever the cause, you may have a wrongful death claim against the health care provider whose negligence caused the patient’s death.

 As you can see, medical errors are often due to human negligence.
-No matter the error, omission, or mistake, medical malpractice lawyer Corey Pollard can hep you and your family pursue your rights through a medical negligence claim.
+No matter the error, omission, or mistake, Richmond medical malpractice attorney Corey Pollard can hep you and your family pursue your rights through a medical negligence claim.

 We pursue medical malpractice claims against whomever may be responsible for your injuries, including: